Adhithia/XRay_Classification_CNN/README.md

 Our data is in the form of grayscale (black and white) images of chest x-rays.
 You can download the dataset from here: https://www.kaggle.com/shaitender/cxr-dataset
 ## 3. Process
 1. Data Preparation:
-  * Made sure all our images are of the same resolution
+  * Make sure all our images are of the same resolution
   * Place the images in two different folders - 'effusion' and 'nofinding'.
 This method will work for any application where you're trying to train using images.
 2. Data Pre-Processing: Morphological Operations
   * Perform thresholding on the image - converted it from a grey image to a binary image.